 It is my most tremendous honour to serve KTC.
-I would like to take this opportunity to express my heartfelt gratitude to my fellow board members for their invaluable and tireless contributions throughout this most challenging period.
-I would also like to thank our management and employees for their dedication and commitment to their work every day.
+A sincere note of appreciation to express my heartfelt gratitude to my fellow board members for their forthright inputs and guidance throughout the financial year.
+I would also like to thank our management and employees for their dedication, commitment and faithful support throughout the trying times.